-Can’t wait to knit the coolest cables, zingiest colorwork or dreamiest lace?
+Can’t wait to knit the coolest cables, zingiest colourwork or dreamiest lace?
 Learn how to read a knitting chart and unlock a whole treasure trove of fab knitting projects!
-Elizabeth Bagwell will talk you through how to follow a knitting pattern chart and 6 essential questions to ask yourself before you know how to knit from a chart!
+Elizabeth Bagwell will talk you through how to follow a knitting pattern chart and 6 essential questions to ask yourself before you know how to knit from a chart.

 What is a knitting chart?

 A knitting chart is a visual chart that maps the steps of your knitting pattern without using words.
 Learning how to read a knitting chart is a great skill to add to your toolkit as you move on to more challenging projects.

 How to read a knitting chart

 Charts are compact and show a whole section of knitting on one page, usually as one image, which is one reason knitters love them!

 9 basic rules for reading any knitting chart